Alanis Morissette discography

-With the stage name of Alanis, she signed a record deal with the Canadian division of MCA Records for two dance-pop albums.
-The label released her self-titled album (1991), which was certified platinum by the Canadian Recording Industry Association and earned her a Juno Award, and Now Is the Time (1992), which was less successful.
+As a teenager, she signed a record deal with the Canadian division of MCA Records for two dance-pop albums.
+The label released her self-titled album (1991), which was certified platinum by the Canadian Recording Industry Association, and Now Is the Time (1992), which was less successful.
 These albums, released only in Canada, are often not mentioned in the media, which tend to consider Jagged Little Pill (1995), released on Maverick Records, as her debut album.
 Jagged remains one of the most successful albums in music history, holding the record as the best-selling debut album worldwide, the second best-selling album by a female artist (behind Shania Twain's Come On Over) and having sold more than 33 million copies worldwide.
 Such hits as "You Oughta Know", "Hand in My Pocket", "Ironic", and "Head over Feet" helped Morissette become the first Canadian woman to top the Billboard 200.
 Jagged stayed there for 12 weeks and remained in the Top 10 for a year and a half (72 weeks).
 Between 1996 and 1997 Morissette won four Grammy Awards, three MTV Video Music Awards, and seven Juno Awards.
 In addition, Jagged Little Pill, Live earned her another Grammy Award in 1998.

 Morissette contributed to the City of Angels soundtrack, writing and performing "Uninvited".
 The song was the winner in two categories at the 41st Grammy Awards.
-Her second album, Supposed Former Infatuation Junkie, was released in 1998 and debuted at number one in the Billboard 200, becoming Morissette's second consecutive number-one album and, at the time, the fastest-selling album by a female in the United States.
+Her second album, Supposed Former Infatuation Junkie, was released in 1998 and debuted at the top of the Billboard 200, becoming Morissette's second consecutive number-one album and, at the time, the fastest-selling album by a female in the United States.
 Supposed produced four singles: "Thank U", "Joining You", "Unsent" and "So Pure".
 Morissette herself directed all music videos from the album, except for the controversial "Thank U".
 Shortly afterwards, MTV Unplugged (sometimes titled Alanis Unplugged) was released in 1999.